timjogorman/RicherEventDescription/guidelines.md

 As to avoid throwing out otherwise good data, DUPLICATE does have a few hard and fast laws of usage to keep in mind:
-- Even if a section or paragraph is repeated several times in a note,
-\textbf{the first instance of that section or paragraph which occurs must be fully annotated}.
+- Even if a section or paragraph is repeated several times in a note, **the first instance of that section or paragraph which occurs must be fully annotated}.
 DUPLICATE is only used for subsequent repetitions.
 - DUPLICATE text must stand off from novel text in some way.
 An inline quote or repetition does not qualify as DUPLICATE, even if it is a verbatim repetition.
 For example:

-- Earlier, Will wrote ``DUPLICATE text must stand off from novel text in some way''.
+- Earlier, Will wrote "DUPLICATE text must stand off from novel text in some way".
 This is completely accurate, and you should trust him.
 He knows these things.